-Older Typekit accounts will need to connect an Adobe ID in order to keep using Typekit.
-(Why?)
+As of September 2014, older Typekit accounts will need to connect an Adobe ID in order to keep using Typekit.

 Updating your Typekit account to use an Adobe ID won't require you to change anything about the plan you're currently enjoying.
 Changing your account login does not affect the kits on your account; fonts will be served to your websites without interruption.

-You will see two options when you sign in to typekit.com:
+You will see this screen when you sign in to typekit.com:

-When you are ready to update, choose “Connect your Adobe ID and Typekit accounts”.
-On the next screen, you will be asked to confirm that you are signed in with the correct Typekit email address, and then be prompted to sign in with an existing Adobe ID or create a new one.
+Choose “Link your accounts now”.
+On the next screen, you will be asked to sign in with your legacy Typekit email address, and then be prompted to sign in with an existing Adobe ID or create a new one.